jh3y/ep/README.md

 * `yellow`

 ######Behavioural classes
-* `reverse` - will reverse the direction of a keyframe based progre(c)ss bar (mock/timer).
+* `reverse` - will reverse the direction of a keyframe based progression bar (mock/timer).
-* `pause` - will pause a keyframe based progre(c)ss bar (mock/timer).
+* `pause` - will pause a keyframe based progression bar (mock/timer).

 ######Mocking attribute
-* `data-progrecss-mock` - takes a number value that defines duration of how long the mocked progress should take in seconds (up to 120).
+* `data-progression-mock` - takes a number value that defines duration of how long the mocked progress should take in seconds (up to 120).

 ######Mocking classes
 * `mock` - required in order to initiate a mock.
 * `staggered` - will stagger the mock halting at different percentages (can be customised by altering source files).

 ######Timer attribute
-* `data-progrecss-timer` - takes a number value that defines duration of how long the timer should take in seconds (up to 120).
+* `data-progression-timer` - takes a number value that defines duration of how long the timer should take in seconds (up to 120).

 ######Timer classes
 * `timer` - required in order to initiate a timer.

 ######Duration attribute
-* `data-progrecss-duration` - takes a number value that defines the duration of progrecss transitions.
-For example, setting this attribute to 5 would mean that all transitions of progrecss values will take 5s.
+* `data-progression-duration` - takes a number value that defines the duration of progression transitions.
+For example, setting this attribute to 5 would mean that all transitions of progression values will take 5s.

 ######Javascript helper
 At the request of some people I have added a small javascript helper to the repo.